 Beijing is the cultural and political heart of China where ancient history fuses with 21st-century modernity.
 From its famed palaces and temples to the timeless hutong neighbourhoods and contemporary sky towers, plus its thriving art, dining and nightlife scenes, Beijing is one of Asia’s most compelling capital cities.
-To help you make the most of your stay, we asked Eva Li, Chief Concierge at Four Seasons Hotel Beijing, to share the best of this vibrant destination – from sightseeing and shopping to the top spot to try Peking duck.
+To help you make the most of your stay, we asked Peter Tang, Chief Concierge at Four Seasons Hotel Beijing, to share the best of this vibrant destination – from sightseeing and shopping to the top spot to try Peking duck.

 Live opera and concerts are a Beijing specialty.
 The National Centre for the Performing Arts is an eye-catching, egg-shaped concert hall of glass and titanium, designed by French architect Paul Andreu.
 Seating more than 5,000 people, it offers a year-round programme of Chinese and international classical music, dance and theatre.
 First built in 1807, Huguang Guild Hall is a more historic cultural venue.
 The beautifully designed wooden stage hosts traditional Beijing opera performances.

 This extraordinary ancient structure continues to amaze travellers from around the world.
 Stretching across the mountainous landscapes of northern China, it is easily accessible by day trip from Beijing.
 The milder slopes and fortifications at Badaling and Mutianyu are accessible by foot or cable car, while the unrestored sections of the Wall at Huanghuapo are preferred by experienced climbers and adventure enthusiasts.
 Whichever section you choose to visit, the views of the Great Wall winding up hillsides and across dipping valleys are awe-inspiring.